David William Pua

 David William Pua (c.
-1836 – October 13, 1896), also known as D. W. Pua, was a Native Hawaiian politician during the Kingdom of Hawaii.
+1836 – October 13, 1896), also known as D. W. Pua, was a politician during the Kingdom of Hawaii.
 He served as a legislator during the last years of the Legislature of the Kingdom of Hawaii and became a member of the Hui Aloha ʻĀina (Hawaiian Patriotic League), founded after the overthrow of the monarchy to protest attempts of annexation to the United States.

 Life

 He was born c.
 1836, on the island of Niihau.
 He married Mary Nahakuelua (1832–1922) on Niihau in March 1867, and settled in Honolulu on the island of Oahu after the marriage.
 The couple had two sons: Samuel K. Pua (1867–1932) and William K. Pua and two daughters: Mele Pua, later Mrs. Vivichaves, and Susan Pua, later Mrs. John Henry Nye.
 His eldest son Sam later served on the legislative assembly with his father.
 In Honolulu, Pua worked as a businessman and owned property and a large homestead in the Palama area of Honolulu.

 Pua ran unsuccessfully for a seat in the House of Representatives, the lower house of the legislature, in 1884.
 After the signing of the Bayonet Constitution in 1887, membership in the House of Nobles, the upper house of the legislature, was changed from the traditional life-appointments to limited elected terms.

 In the election of 1890, Pua ran and was elected to the House of Nobles for a four-year term.
 He sat in the legislative assemblies of 1890 during the reign of King Kalākaua and during the 1892–93 session under his successor Queen Liliʻuokalani.

 In July 1891, Pua with other legislators and dignitaries accompanied the queen on her customary royal tour of the island of Kauai.

 He was a member of the Hawaiian National Reform Party in the 1890 election and possibly became a National Liberal in 1892, although he was listed as a National in the later Blount Report in 1893.

 From May 28, 1892 to January 14, 1893, the legislature of the Kingdom convened for an unprecedented 171 days, which later historian Albertine Loomis dubbed the "Longest Legislature".
 This session was characterized by a series of resolutions of want of confidence ousting a number of Queen Liliʻuokalani's appointed cabinet ministers, debates over the passage of the controversial lottery and opium bills and also attempts to replace the unpopular Bayonet Constitution by means of a constitutional convention.
 During this session, Pua was one of the legislators to submit petitions from the people requesting a new constitution.